jonathancraddock/bolt-config/README.md

 This document is a series of notes and config made while testing Bolt on a local VM.
 I'd previously always used the so called "flattened" installation process, but would perfer to use "composer".
 These are some draft notes for my future reference.

+> These notes are a couple of years old and contain several errors.
+There's a more recent set of notes here -> https://github.com/jonathancraddock/bolt-config/blob/master/bolt-july2019.md.

 ## VM Basic Setup

 New VM, 1 cpu, 512mb, 20gb SSD.
 Install Ubuntu 16 with usual defaults.